rishabh625/demorestapi/README.md

 # Usage
     1. Clone this repo in your GOPATH
     2. Run make help to perform suitable operation
     3. Run Either by Binary or Docker

+# Deployment
+    make run-docker

 # Improvements To be Done
     For Current Implementation Each Search Request Query Goes to DB have to make LRU Cache and save all queries Result, This Will Reduce Load on Database
     Or We can Create Cache Service(MicroService) or USe some external cache's or look for Search Engine such as Elastic Search